 Consider these factors as a crucial part of your research.
 We’ll explain why each of them matters.

 Do you need hypoallergenic food for a small, medium, or large dog?
-For instance, if you’re searching for the best dog food for Shih Tzu with allergies, choose hypoallergenic dog food for small breeds or a recipe that fits all dogs.
+For instance, if you have a Shih Tzu suffering from an allergy, choose hypoallergenic dog food for small breeds or a recipe that fits all dogs.

 Does your dog have a skin or food allergy?
 You can find many skin-friendly formulas that are free from chicken, beef, dairy, and eggs.
 As for treating food allergies, check the grain-free recipes that are gentle on dogs’ stomachs.